dbus-cxx/dbus-cxx/doc/20-building-from-source.md

 There are two tools provided with dbus-cxx:

-[dbus-cxx-xml2cpp](@ref xml2cpp) - this generates code based off of a DBus introspection file.
+[dbus-cxx-xml2cpp](@ref xml2cpp) - this generates code based off of a %DBus introspection file.
   An adapter is created when you want to implement a service, while a proxy is created when you want to talk with a remote object